 I dislike using any products on my skin that contain PEGs.
 What are PEGs?

-PEG (POLYETHYLENE GLYCOL) are a class of synthetic polymers.
+PEG (POLYETHYLENE GLYCOL) is a class of synthetic polymers.
 POLYETHYLENE is the most common form of plastic, and when combined with GLYCOL it becomes a thick, sticky liquid used in lots of skincare and beauty products as emollients, emulsifiers and to help deliver other ingredients into the skin.
-Some PEGs however, should be avoided in skincare due to the risk of toxic and carcinogenic contamination.
+Some PEGs, however, should be avoided in skincare due to the risk of toxic and carcinogenic contamination.

 Note: If you are using alpha-arbutin in your routine to reduce dark marks and even out your skin tone, it will be far more effective if you incorporate other skin brightening/lightening ingredients like exfoliating acids and vitamin C into your regime as well.

 Ingredients: Ascorbic Acid, Squalane, Isodecyl Neopentanoate, Isononyl Isononanoate, Coconut Alkanes, Ethylene/Propylene/Styrene Copolymer, Ethylhexyl Palmitate, Silica Dimethyl Silylate, Sodium Hyaluronate, Glucomannan, Coco-Caprylate/Caprate, Butylene/Ethylene/Styrene Copolymer, Acrylates/Ethylhexyl Acrylate Crosspolymer, Trihydroxystearin, BHT

 The antioxidant properties of Vitamin C and its role in collagen synthesis make vitamin C a vital anti-aging skincare ingredient.
 Dietary and topical ascorbic acid have beneficial effects on skin cells, and some studies have shown that Vitamin C helps to brighten the skin, even out the skin tone, and may also prevent and treat sun damage.